Click here to view our most updated Chicago Basin trial updates!

 Volunteer Opportunity — The San Juan Mountains Association seeks volunteers to be Wilderness Information Specialists in Chicago Basin.
 Volunteers ride the Durango & Silverton Narrow Gauge Train (D&SNG) to Needleton, backpack 6.5 miles to the Basin.
 They talk with visitors about Leave No Trace practices, applicable regulations and recommended practices, and provide trail information.
 SJMA offers on-line training for volunteers who would like to enjoy the mountains and “give back” something in return.
 The D&SNG provides free tickets for volunteers.
 The program begins in mid June and ends in late August.

 *Volunteers must be in good health and able to hike and backpack at high elevations.
 Minimum hiking distance to enter Chicago Basin is 6.5 miles and a 3000 ft. elevation gain.

-Contact Kathe Hayes to find out more about the training and how to apply.
+Contact David Taft to find out more about the training and how to apply.

-Weminuche Wilderness Registration — On April 7, 2014, the San Juan and Rio Grande National Forests announced that they will be postponing implementation of a required registration program for the Weminuche Wilderness, which was slated to begin the summer of 2014.
+Weminuche Wilderness Registration — The San Juan and Rio Grande National Forests announced that they will be postponing implementation of a required registration program for the Weminuche Wilderness.
 The project was postponed due to budget constraints on the Forests.